 Supporting your study skills

 The Academic Skills service supports all Regent’s students to achieve their academic potential in their studies and beyond.

 We offer a range of flexible services to ensure that our students have the support they need, when they need it.
 Our experienced Academic Skills tutors can help you to enhance your academic writing or any other skill you feel you need to develop, including general study skills, research skills, critical thinking and dissertation writing.

 - A comprehensive series of academic writing workshops

 Regent’s offers Academic Skills workshops to support your learning.
-Workshops take place throughout the term and can be booked easily through the Academic Skills area on Blackboard.
+Workshops take place throughout the term.